-Our co-founders, Karen Benveniste and Debra Sobel met at the BBC. where they produced and directed election coverage and primetime series such as Crimewatch UK, Watchdog and Children in Need.
+Our co-founders, Karen Benveniste and Debra Sobel met at the BBC, where they produced and directed election coverage and primetime series such as Crimewatch UK, Watchdog and Children in Need.

 These flagship public sector brands were about the stuff that really mattered to them.
 They were loved by audiences, influenced policy-makers and changed lives for the good.

-And it worked – as a successful company, we attracted clients with great ambitions, won awards for creativity and effectiveness and provided production, training and communication consultancy for brands, foundations, public sector organisations and charities.
+And it worked – as a successful company, we attracted clients with great ambitions, won awards for creativity and effectiveness and provided production, training and strategic communication consultancy for brands, foundations, public sector organisations and charities.

-And as clients asked us to get more involved in helping them develop their purpose, strategy and content plans, and society, brands and technology changed at a faster pace than ever, the name Vanilla started to seem a bit, well…Vanilla.
+And as clients asked us to get more involved in helping them develop their purpose, strategy and communications plans, and society, brands and technology changed at a faster pace than ever, the name Vanilla started to seem a bit, well…Vanilla.

 It was time for a new chapter and a stronger flavour.
 So Verity London was born.
 A girl’s name that means truth, Verity sums up our intention and passion perfectly.